 John Vogel <email@example.com>

-When Karen and Conrad are at the restaurant and Karen is leaving, the Cokes have disappeared from the table.
+When Karen and Conrad are at the restaurant, a glass leaps across the table repeatedly between shots.
 See more »

 Beautiful script, characters, and flawless filmmaking.
 A movie not to forget. **** (out of four)